mdflaher/InetSoftWork/Should I use a Table or a Crosstab.md

 While a 'Show Details' function can be peformed on a crosstab, once the crosstab is exported, access to detail level data is lost, only the displayed aggregates are available.

-detail table useful for data grabs detail table for displaying transactional da with data driven highlights or for use with flyover detail table can even be hidden behind a chart to provide raw data for export only or secondary tab from high level dashboard if you already have grouping and aggregation built into the data source or the worksheet, a detail table may not be so detailed.
+For this reason a detail level table is useful for data grabs.
+A detail level table is for displaying transactional data with data driven highlights or it can be used as a flyover.
+A detail table can even be hidden behind a chart to provide raw data for export only.
+It can also be placed in a tab behind a chart for a quick drilldown option.
+If you already have grouping and aggregation built into the data source or the worksheet, a detail table may not be so detailed.
-options for freehand tables make many aggregations done at the data level to be unnecessary
+With the flexibility of freehand tables, many aggregations done at the data level to be unnecessary.